jrcpulliam/notebook/_posts/2019-03-14-permBinom.post.md

 ---------------------------

-If we do this thousands of times, and take the 0.025 quantile of the lower limit and the 0.975 quantile of the upper limit, we should have a very good approximation of the standard binomial test.
+If we do this thousands of times, and take the 0.025 quantile of the lower limit and the 0.975 quantile of the upper limit, we get a very good approximation of the standard binomial test.

     sprob <- function(x, n){
         vals <- c(0, sort(runif(n)), 1)